 Reach in mono-unsaturated fats and antioxidants consuming fish instead of a red meat helps in regulation of lipid profile and healing processes.
 It is a very good source of protein and fat.

 It might not be a direct cure but ginger can definitely provide a great relief from vertigo sysmptoms.
 Ginger will certainly help to alleviate nausea.
 However, keep in mind that even if it works for some people for vertigo treatment it doesn’t mean it will work for you.

-Widely used in medicine as an adjuvant treatment of conditions in which there is a nerve damage.
+Widely used in medicine as a treatment of conditions in which there is a nerve damage.
 It speeds up nerve reparation (nerve damage is one of the major components of all vestibular disorders).

 Zinc deficiency can cause tinnitus, and supplementation of it in patients with vestibular disorders helps them reduce the severity of symptoms.

 It's quite important in the treatment of Meniere’s disease and vertigo.
 A study conducted by Hiroshima University in Japan showed some encouraging results.
 Patients that were treated with a combination of 600mg of vitamin C and 300mg of glutathione for eight weeks, reported a significant decrease of their vertigo symptoms.
 Vitamin C can be taken as a dietary supplement or by eating vitamin C rich food.
 What food is rich in vitamin C?
 The easiest way to tell is by the color.
 Everything that’s green and leafy has a lot of vitamin C in it (cabbage, broccoli, spinach, etc.).